Kenya to Cape - 43 days

 Cheetah Park - Spitzkoppe.
 Our departure from the Cheetah Park takes us south to the ‘Matterhorn of Namibia’ - Spitzkoppe.
 The 1728 m high rock formation, one of Namibia’s most recognised landmarks, is well known as an ancient San sacred site.
 The area we camp in is managed by the local community who offer local guides for guided walks to the San Rock Art at an additional cost.
 Explore the surrounding area and its San rock paintings or simply enjoy the magnificent views.
 Tonight we bush camp under the African stars.
 Overnight - Spitzkoppe (B, L, D)

 Spitzkoppe - Swakopmund.
 Our next stop is Swakopmund.
 Founded by the Germans in 1892, their colonial influence is still evident today.
 Swakopmund has a selection of excellent coffee shops, restaurants & bars as well as many arts and crafts shops selling Namibian curios.
 There are fine beaches to walk along as well as a great museum, aquarium and galleries to visit.
-The following 2 days are spent relaxing or participating in a myriad of optional excursions which include sky diving, quad biking, sand boarding, scenic desert flights, dolphin cruises, horse riding and more!
+The following day is spent relaxing or participating in a myriad of optional excursions which include sky diving, quad biking, sand boarding, scenic desert flights, dolphin cruises, horse riding and more!
 Overnight - Swakopmund

 Swakopmund - Sesriem.
 Continuing our journey, we enter the Namib-Naukluft Park in one of the oldest deserts in the world.
 We base ourselves at Sesriem, a great place to experience the Namib and its many moods.
 A short distance away is Sossusvlei, surrounded by a dramatic sea of sand dunes which are reputed to be the highest in the world.
 Magnificent views of the desert can be seen from the top of the dunes, some over 300 m high.
 We spend the afternoon exploring this amazing area.
 An optional guided excursion is available to walk around the area, learning about the amazing history, geology, flora and fauna from the specialised local guides.
 View the sunset from the top of Dune 45 - a truly memorable experience!
 Overnight - Sesriem